Agradoot1/front-end/README.md

-# front-end
+Project with Flask and React
-movie recommendation system built using Flask and React.
+Movie Recommendation System with Flask (backend) and React (frontend)